jeemyeong/functional-redux/README.md

 );
 ```

-You may also pass options to the `v` function.
+You may also pass options to the `createEnricherMiddleware` function.

 #### Available options